jsoyland/heroku_airflow/README.md

     heroku addons:create heroku-postgresql:hobby-dev
     ```

-1. Setup airflow.cfg
-  We will use `airflow.cfg` for most of our application configuration, but any secure values should be kept as Heroku config variables.
-The `airflow.cfg` in this repository is already making use of the `DATABASE_URL` that was assigned when we created the database, but we will need a fernet key.
+1. We will use `airflow.cfg` for most of our application configuration, but any secure values should be kept as Heroku config variables.
+The `airflow.cfg` in this repository is already making use of the `DATABASE_URL` that was assigned when we created the database, but we will need a Fernet key in order to enable encryption for connection passwords stored in the database.
 You can generate/set one thusly:
     ```
     heroku config:set AIRFLOW__CORE__FERNET_KEY=`dd if=/dev/urandom bs=32 count=1 2>/dev/null | openssl base64`
     ```
-You'll also need to set `AIRFLOW_HOME` to `/app` so that Airflow knows where the `airflow.cfg` file is.
+    We'll also need to set `AIRFLOW_HOME` to `/app` so that Airflow knows where the `airflow.cfg` file is.
 Otherwise when the database initializes it will do so using sqlite, which on Heroku will only be created on an ephemeral file system that has the lifetime of the dyno running it:
     ```
     heroku config:set AIRFLOW_HOME=/app
     ```

-1. Set Procfile to initdb on initial run
-Heroku uses a `Procfile`, a text file that indicates which command should be used to start code running.
+1. Heroku uses a `Procfile`, a text file that indicates which command should be used to start code running.
 For our initial run we just want to initialize the database, so that's what goes in our `Procfile`:
     ```
     echo "web: airflow initdb" > Procfile
     ```